pasqal-io/pyqtorch/docs/index.md

 Noisy circuit initialization is the same as noiseless ones and the output will always be a density matrix.
 Let’s show its usage through the simulation of a realistic $X$ gate.

-We know that a $X$ gate flips the state of the qubit, for instance $X|0\rangle = |1\rangle$.
-However, in practice, it's common for the target qubit to stay in its original state after applying $X$ due to the interactions between it and its environment.
-The possibility of failure can be represented by a Bitflip gate, which flips the state again after the application of the $X$ gate, returning it to its original state with a probability of `1 - gate_fidelity`.
+We know that an $X$ gate flips the state of the qubit, for instance $X|0\rangle = |1\rangle$.
+In practice, it's common for the target qubit to stay in its original state after applying $X$ due to the interactions between it and its environment.
+The possibility of failure can be represented by a `BitFlip` gate, which flips the state again after the application of the $X$ gate, returning it to its original state with a probability `1 - gate_fidelity`.

 ```python exec="on" source="material-block"
 import torch